SilverX21/max-node-course/README.md

 10. let's install the folllwing: `npm install --save ejs pug express-handlebars` Here we have some of the templates for dynamic content using html 💪

+## Section 9 - Sql Introduction

+Here we will install MySQL and work with it using node!

+11. let's install `npm install --save mysql2`